 (b) a rule relating to the qualifications of persons for membership; and

+(ba) a rule described in section 71(5)(a) relating to an office described in section 71(5A)(b); and

+(bb) a rule described in section 71(5A)(b); and

 (c) any rule specifically excluded in the adopting provision,

 are by force of this section adopted as rules of the State organisation.

-(3) Subject to subsection (5) where a State organisation alters its rules under subsection (2) the rules adopted by that State organisation are by force of this section, and notwithstanding anything to the contrary in section 62, deemed to be rules of the State organisation.
+(3) Subject to subsection (5) where a State organisation alters its rules under subsection (2) the rules adopted by that State organisation are by force of this section, and notwithstanding anything to the contrary in section 62, taken to be rules of the State organisation.

 (4) The rules adopted under subsection (2) include, unless provision to the contrary is made by the State organisation in the adopting provision —